MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/nc-ddraw-lpddenumcallbackexw.md

 ## -parameters

-### -param *

 ### -param Arg1

+A pointer to the unique identifier of the DirectDraw object.

 ### -param Arg2

+Address of a string that contains the driver name.

 ### -param Arg3

+Address of a string that contains the driver description.

 ### -param Arg4

-#### - hm [in]
+A pointer to an application-defined structure to be passed to the callback function each time that the function is called.

+### -param Arg5

 Handle of the monitor that is associated with the enumerated DirectDraw object.
 This parameter is NULL when the enumerated DirectDraw object is for the primary device, a nondisplay device (such as a 3-D accelerator with no 2-D capabilities), or devices not attached to the desktop.

-#### - lpContext [in]

-A pointer to an application-defined structure to be passed to the callback function each time that the function is called.

-#### - lpDriverDescription [in]

-Address of a string that contains the driver description.

-#### - lpDriverName [in]

-Address of a string that contains the driver name.

-#### - lpGUID [in]

-A pointer to the unique identifier of the DirectDraw object.

 ## -returns